melonwan/denseReg/readme.md

 We provide the estimation results by the proposed method for [ICVL](./exp/result/icvl.txt), [NYU](./exp/result/nyu.txt), [MSRA15](./exp/result/msra.txt).
 They are xyz coordinates in mm, the 2D projection method is in the function _xyz2uvd_ from [here](data/util.py#L23).
 Check [here](https://github.com/xinghaochen/awesome-hand-pose-estimation/tree/master/evaluation) for comparison to other methods.
 Thanks @xinghaochen for providing the comparison.

 ## Pretrained Models:
-Run the script to download and install the corresponding datasets. $ROOT denote the root path of this project.
+Run the script to download and install the corresponding trained model of datasets. $ROOT denote the root path of this project.
 ```bash
 cd $ROOT
 ./exp/scripts/fetch_icvl_models.sh